MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aks-content.md

 When you enable [AKS-managed Azure Active Directory integration](/azure/aks/managed-aad) you can use Azure AD users, groups, or service principals as subjects in [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 In addition, you can use Azure RBAC, built-in roles, or custom roles to authorize Azure AD users and identities to access Kubernetes API resources at the namespace and cluster level.
 For more information, see [Use Azure RBAC for Kubernetes Authorization](/azure/aks/manage-azure-rbac).

 In a multi-team environment, you can use RBAC to restrict tenants' access to the appropriate namespaces and ensure that cluster-wide resources can only be accessed or modified by privileged users such as cluster administrators.

-If you end up granting users or service accounts more permissions than necessary, you can solve this issue by refactoring and splitting namespaces into finer-grained namespaces.
+For more information, see [Access Controls](https://kubernetes.io/docs/concepts/security/multi-tenancy/#access-controls) under Kubernetes documentation.

 ### Quotas